 Alfred C. Yen is Professor of Law and Dean's Distinguished Scholar at Boston College Law School.
 He is a nationally known scholar who has published numerous articles about copyright law, the Internet, sports law, Asian-American legal issues, and law teaching.
 He is also the co-author of Copyright: Essential Cases and Materials (West Academic).

-Professor Yen has also held many positions of leadership within legal education and the broader practicing bar.
-He recently served as Chair of the AALS Professional Development Committee and completed a term on the Board of Editors for the Journal of Legal Education and the Board of Governors for the Society of American Law Teachers.
-In 2001, the American Law Institute elected him to membership in the Institute.
-Additionally, Professor Yen has served as chair of the Association of American Law Schools Section on Art Law and its Section on Minority Groups.
+Yen has held many positions of leadership within legal education.
+He has served as the chair of the AALS Professional Development Committee.
+He has also served on the AALS Membership Review Committee, the Board of Editors for the Journal of Legal Education, and the Board of Governors for the Society of American Law Teachers.
+In 2001, the American Law Institute elected him to membership.
+Additionally, Yen has served as Chair of the Association of American Law Schools Section on Art Law, the Section on Minority Groups, and the Section on Sports Law.
 He organized the first, fifth, and tenth Conference of Asian Pacific American Law Faculty, all of which were held at Boston College Law School.
-In 1992, Professor Yen wrote and filed an amicus brief with the United States Supreme Court on behalf of 12 copyright scholars in the case of Campbell v.
-Acuff-Rose Music Publishing Co.
-He also joined another group of copyright scholars to file an amicus brief in the case of A&M Records.
-Inc. v.
-Napster, Inc. during the summer of 2000.

 In 2020, Yen became Editor-in-Chief of the Journal of the Copyright Society, a leading peer reviewed journal in that field.
 He also presently holds appointments as Invited Professor at the Université Paris 1 Pantheon-Sorbonne Law School and Visiting Scholar at the University of Arizona Law School.